chapel-lang/chapel/doc/chplvis/chplvis.rst

 .. image:: E2-4.png

 Notice the gray communication links.
 This means there was no data flow from locale 0 to the other locales.
-The gray links was provided to make it easy to visually see the corresponding locale.
+The gray links are provided to make it easy to visually see the corresponding locale.

 Finally, for completeness, look at the display for the last tag